DEFRA/rpa-mit-reference-data/README.md

 # rpa-mit-reference-data

 This repository hosts a minimal API developed using .NET 8, designed to supply invoice template reference data that ensures that only valid manual invoices can be produced.

+The api is called from other MIT components when scheme data is needed, for example a scheme code could be passed in to the api and a list of valid options for that code are returned.

 ## Requirements

 -  .NET 8 SDK - amend as needed for your distro